joaquinLOL123/Vs-Minty-hahaha/README.md

-# Vs Minty (The polandball oc based on mint ice cream, not the other Vs minty guy)
+# Vs Minty (The polandball oc based on mint ice cream made by Galaxy, not the other Vs minty guy)

 THE ONE PIECE